Here’s a scenario for you: You take care of your aquarium by the book but suddenly there’s a strange black fuzzy growth that’s covering everything.

 - Overfeeding – everyone can get carried away with that.
 I have.

-- Aquarium hygiene – You are probably eye-rolling right now, as I know everyone is religious when it comes to cleaning.
+- Aquarium hygiene – You are probably eye-rolling, as I know everyone is religious when it comes to cleaning.
 Still, all waste products, even in your filter can cause nutrient imbalance.

 - Excessive light – Keep the lights on as much as needed but no more.
 Investigate your plants’ needs.